Silicate: Framework

 In a framework silicate, known as a tectosilicate, each tetrahedron shares all 4 oxygen atoms with its neighbours, forming a 3D structure.
 Quartz and feldspars are in this group.

 Silicates with non-tetrahedral silicon

 Although the tetrahedron is a common coordination geometry for silicon(IV) compounds, silicon may also occur with higher coordination numbers.
-For example, in the anion hexafluorosilicate SiF_{6}^{2−}, the silicon atom is surrounded by six fluorine atoms in an octahedral arrangement.
-This structure is also seen in the hexahydroxysilicate anion Si(OH)_{6}^{2−} that occurs in thaumasite, a mineral found rarely in nature but sometimes observed among other calcium silicate hydrates artificially formed in cement and concrete structures submitted to a severe sulfate attack in argillaceous grounds containing oxidized pyrite.
+For example, in the anion hexafluorosilicate SiF6(2-), the silicon atom is surrounded by six fluorine atoms in an octahedral arrangement.
+This structure is also seen in the hexahydroxysilicate anion Si(OH)6(2-) that occurs in thaumasite, a mineral found rarely in nature but sometimes observed among other calcium silicate hydrates artificially formed in cement and concrete structures submitted to a severe sulfate attack in argillaceous grounds containing oxidized pyrite.

-At very high pressure, such as exists in the majority of the Earth's rock, even SiO_{2} adopts the six-coordinated octahedral geometry in the mineral stishovite, a dense polymorph of silica found in the lower mantle of the Earth and also formed by shock during meteorite impacts.
+At very high pressure, such as exists in the majority of the Earth's rock, even SiO2 adopts the six-coordinated octahedral geometry in the mineral stishovite, a dense polymorph of silica found in the lower mantle of the Earth and also formed by shock during meteorite impacts.